CesiumGS/3d-tiles/RESOURCES.md

 ### Tools

-- [3d-tiles-validator](https://github.com/CesiumGS/3d-tiles-validator) - A validator for the tileset JSON file and tile formats of 3D Tiles 1.0
+- [3d-tiles-validator](https://github.com/CesiumGS/3d-tiles-validator) - A validator for the tileset JSON file and tile formats of 3D Tiles
+- [3d-tiles-tools](https://github.com/CesiumGS/3d-tiles-tools) - A collection of tools and utilities for converting, optimizing, processing, and analyzing 3D Tiles data
 - [blender-3d-tiler](https://gitee.com/cesium_processing/blender-3d-tiler) - A tool for tiling 3D models using the Blender API

 ### Sample Data